bekk/bekk-christmas/post/react/custom-hooks.md

 }
 ```

-As you can see, Custom Hooks is really just a fancy way of saying "a function containing other hooks, and/or some extra logic".
+Like all existing Hooks, every Custom Hook should start with "use" to indicate that this is a Hook.
+Further, as you can see, a Custom Hooks is really just a fancy way of saying "a function containing other Hooks, and/or some extra logic".
 The whole idea behind it is to hide the implementation of something that we often need - for example updating the document title.
 By blackboxing often used implementations, we can combine our custom hooks in awesome new ways, and thereby creating a more loosely coupled application.

 ## Popular Custom Hooks
 - **[react-use](https://github.com/streamich/react-use)** - not a single Hook, but a colletion of many different (contains Hooks for interacting with sensors, UI, state etc.)